Oucru-Innovations/vital-DSP/README.md

 - Plotly >= 4.14.3
 - Dash >= 2.0.0 (for web applications)
 - FastAPI >= 0.68.0 (for API endpoints)

+### Optional Dependencies

+- TensorFlow >= 2.10.0 (for deep learning models including autoencoders, LSTM, CNN, etc.)

+**Note**: TensorFlow is optional and only required if you plan to use the advanced deep learning models in `vitalDSP.ml_models`.
+The core signal processing and machine learning features work without TensorFlow.

 ## Healthcare Applications